-"Right, so Sirius...
+"Right, Sirius...
 I left you some notes on what to do if Harry gets hungry, how to get him to sleep, change his nappies..." he started but got widely interrupted by Sirius.

 "NAPPIES?"
-Sirius screeched but then realized how un-adult like this looked like.
+Sirius screeched but then realised how un-adult like this looked like.
 He was a man, a mature man.
 He could deal with this, "Right.
 Nappies, alright... well, thank you Prongs," he couldn't help but say this with a sarcastic tone.

 Lily gently gave her son to Sirius, waiting till the last moment to let go, afraid Sirius would drop him.

 "Relax, Lily.
 I got him."
 Sirius affirmed as he tugged Harry tightly.
 Putting him at his height, he stared intently into his face.
 Harry began touching his face with his fragile, little hands.
 He pinched Sirius' nose, "Ouch!
 Merlin!"

 James and Lily laughed, shaking their heads.